siddhartha-s/ipd/lectures/lec15/README.md

 just to ease the discussion, but everything we can do will work for other kinds of values, too, with some care.

-So, lets say that our hashing function maps every key to the value of its first letter in ASCII, and lets say that these calls happen:
+So, let's say that our hashing function maps every key to the value of its first letter in ASCII, and let's say that these calls happen:

 ```
    Hash<std::string,int> ht(4);